NaturéO: 2007: Chartres, Ballainvilliers and Corbeil

 In 2007, Xavier Travers opened the first naturéO store in Chartres.
 Soon after, Xavier opened new locations in Ballainvilliers and in Corbeil.

 2009-2010: Ballainvilliers, Evry, Égly and Rambouillet

 Having achieved sales of €4 million EUR after 18 months of operation, Xavier opened four new sites in the Paris region between 2009 and 2010.

 2011: Fresnes, Le Mans, Orgeval, Mondeville, Cormontreuil

 naturéO Le Mans opened in June, 2011.

 naturéO Fresnes opened on May 18, 2011.

-Additional stores in Orgeval, Mondeville, Cormontreuil will also be open by the end of the year.